kubesphere/website/content/en/docs/access-control-and-account-management/external-authentication/set-up-external-authentication.md

      iam.kubesphere.io/origin-uid: <Third-party username>
    ```

-4. After the fields are configured, run the following command to restart ks-apiserver.
+4. After the fields are configured, save your changes, and run the following command to restart ks-apiserver.

    ```bash
    kubectl -n kubesphere-system rollout restart deploy/ks-apiserver